Have you ever wondered if teaching strategies for autism are different from methods instructors use for regular students?

 Of all the teaching strategies for autism I've learned, goals may be the most important.

 Ever get lost and try to find your way somewhere without a GPS or even without a map?
-A GPS helps you to know where you are and where you are going.

 Goals are a lot like a GPS.
 They help you to know where you are going and they help you get there faster.

 Goals give you direction and focus.
 Because of this, they dramatically increase your ability to succeed at whatever you are doing.
 This will give your child a huge advantage.
-So make your efforts to help your child count even more and check out the page on goal-setting.

 Does teaching your child complex or multiple-step tasks seem next-to impossible?
 Some children have trouble learning a task that involves a series of steps.

-Many children with autism have trouble applying to other situations the new knowledge or skills that they have gained.
+Many children with autism have trouble applying to other situations the new knowledge or skills they have gained.
 For example, they may learn how to read words from flash cards, but then be unable to read them from a book.